toddagood/apatfa/README.md

     -   Call `apa_docx("input_file.docx", "output_file.docx")` which
         will read the bookmark references from the input docx file and generate the output docx file with the referenced tables, figures, and appendices arranged in the right order.
-As a short-hand notation, calling `apa_docx(here = function() {})` from within an R script named `paper_name.R` will automatically use `paper_name.docx` as the input file and `paper_name.tfa.docx` as the output file.
-So a convenient approach is to create an R project per paper and name the input files `paper.docx` and `paper.R` and the output file will be `paper.tfa.docx`, which you will include into `paper.docx`.
-If you follow those conventions, then you can also use a relative path name in the `IncludeText` field as follows:
+        -   As a short-hand notation, calling `apa_docx(here = function() {})` from within an R script named `paper.R` will automatically use `paper.docx` as the input file and `paper.tfa.docx` as the output file.
+        -   A convenient approach is to create an R project per paper and name the input files `paper.docx` and `paper.R` and the output file will be `paper.tfa.docx`, which you will include into `paper.docx`.
+        -   If you follow those conventions, then you can also use a relative path name in the `IncludeText` field as follows:
-        `{ IncludeText "{ FileName \p }/../{ FileName }.tfa.docx" }`.
+            `{ IncludeText "{ FileName \p }/../paper.tfa.docx" }`.
+Use
-        Use `Ctrl-F9` to insert the outer and inner braces (don’t type them directly since they are special), and type the rest verbatim.
+            `Ctrl-F9` to insert the outer and inner braces (don’t type them directly since they are special), and type the rest verbatim.

 -   Once the output file has been generated, open the input docx file, and if the `IncludeText` field does not auto-update then press